madetech/unveil-rails/README.md

 # Unveil.js for Rails

-This gem will help you get started with [unveil.js][unveil-github] rather quickly.
+Lazy loaded images on rails.
+If you want a quick start using [unveil.js][unveil-github] with rails there is now a gem for that.

+By loading your images as they appear in the viewport rather than on load you can improve your rails application's page speed.

 ## Installation

-Add the gem:
+Add the unveil-rails gem into your `Gemfile`:

 ``` ruby
 gem 'unveil-rails', '~> 0.1.0'
 ```

-Install the assets:
+Install unveil.js and initializer into your rails app:

 ```
 bin/rails g unveil:rails:install
 ```

-Include the asset in your JS:
+Include the unveil.js initializer in `app/assets/javascripts/application.js`:

 ``` js
 //= require unveil_init
 ```

-Now use the helper method whereever you want lazy images:
+Now use the helper method where ever you want lazy images:

 ```erb
 <%= lazy_image_tag('an-image.png') %>